justinkunz/ArrayUSA/README.md

   20,
   'Why does this array have so many types',
   Symbol(),
-  'Oh yeah, to show you how to it can make a deep copy of any type' );
+  'Oh yeah, to show you how to it can make a deep copy of any type', ]);

 const copied = original.deepCopy(); // Makes a deep copy